Bosonic Rational Conformal Field Theories in Small Genera, Chiral Fermionization, and Symmetry/Subalgebra Duality: Overview

 Analogous lore for chiral fermionic RCFTs holds that all such theories with central charge $c$ can be obtained as discrete orbifolds of $2c$ free chiral fermions.
 It would be interesting to work this out explicitly for the chiral fermionic RCFTs classified in this work, in the spirit of \cite{Moller:2019tlx}. \\

-{\bf Acknowledgments.} I have greatly benefited from numerous discussions with Jan Albert, Nathan Benjamin, Yichul Choi, Diego Delmastro, Zohar Komargodski, Justin Kulp, Ying-Hsuan Lin, Sunil Mukhi, Leonardo Rastelli, Yaman Sanghavi, Sahand Seifnashri, Shu-Heng Shao, and Yuji Tachikawa.
+{\bf Acknowledgments.} I have greatly benefited from numerous discussions with Jan Albert, Nathan Benjamin, Yichul Choi, Diego Delmastro, Gerald H\"ohn, Zohar Komargodski, Justin Kulp, Ying-Hsuan Lin, Sven M\"oller, Sunil Mukhi, Leonardo Rastelli, Yaman Sanghavi, Sahand Seifnashri, Shu-Heng Shao, and Yuji Tachikawa.
 I would also like to thank Sunil Mukhi and Shu-Heng Shao for their feedback on a draft, and especially Sunil Mukhi for a fruitful prior collaboration from which this work sprang.
 I also gratefully acknowledge the hospitality of the Korea Institute for Advanced Study, where part of this work was completed, as well as the Simons Center for Geometry and Physics for providing me with an office.
+The data that supports the findings of this study are available within the article.